Usually, sepsis results from certain bacterial infections, sometimes acquired in a hospital.

 Doctors usually suspect sepsis when a person who has an infection suddenly develops a very high or low temperature, a rapid heart rate or breathing rate, or low blood pressure.

 To confirm the diagnosis, doctors look for bacteria in the bloodstream (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
 Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ), evidence of another infection that could be causing sepsis, and an abnormal number of white blood cells in a blood sample.

 Samples of blood are taken to try to grow (culture Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
-Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ) the bacteria in the laboratory (a 1- to 3-day process).
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ) the bacteria in the laboratory (usually a 1- to 3-day process).
 However, if people have been taking antibiotics for their initial infection, bacteria may be present but may not grow in the culture.
 Sometimes catheters are removed from the body, and the tips are cut off and sent for culture.
 Finding bacteria in a catheter that had contact with the blood indicates that bacteria are probably in the bloodstream.

 To check for other infections that may cause sepsis, doctors take samples of fluids or tissue, such as urine, cerebrospinal fluid, tissue from wounds, or sputum coughed up from the lungs.
 These samples are cultured and checked for bacteria.